parsiya/Hugo-Octopress/README.md

 ## <a name="sidebarlinks"></a>Sidebar links
 The sidebar is generated using the partial template at `hugo-octopress/layouts/partials/sidebar.html`.

+For now, modify the text in the HTML bar to add your own sidebar text.

 Sidebar links are read from the config file as follows: